JonasHel/IKEA.Store.API/README.md

 # IKEA.Store.API
-Client proxy for IKEA Store App API
+Client proxy for IKEA Store API

 This component will help you connect to the IKEA backend services in an easy way.
 It will wrapp the REST API to access the IKEA product store for easy access via .Net code.